lofar-astron/prefactor/docs/source/initsubtract.rst

     input to the next step.
 ``do_magic``
     Compute frequency groupings, image sizes, and averaging values using the MS files from the previous step.
+The image size is calculated from the FWHM of the primary beam at the lowest frequency at the mean elevation of the observation.
 ``do_magic_maps``
     Convert the output of do_magic into usable mapfiles.
 ``create_h5parm_map``